ArenKDesai/Aren-s-Notes/graphics aliasing.md

 The worst problem is **Moray Patterns** that arise when many of these issues compound to mess with an object's texture.

 ## Anti-Aliasing
-To avoid Moray patterns, we can filter out problems before t
+To avoid Moray patterns, we can filter out problems before we sample a continous object to a discrete representa